Seoul Is Reinventing Itself As a Techno-Utopia - Slashdot

 It's over, (Score:2)

-Doing everything except solving the problem (Score:2)
+Doing everything except solving the problem (Score:3)

 So the South Korean government is willing to do anything to show that they're trustworthy except actually doing trustworthy stuff?
 If they actually had some transparency and you know, trustworthiness, this wouldn't be necessary.